Back

 Cloud GPU Pricing Comparison 2025

-The sweet spot for raw dollar-per-frame still belongs to Thunder Compute’s bare-bones fleets, but once you factor credits, AWS and Google often become “free” for 6–12 months.
+The sweet spot for raw dollar-per-frame still belongs to Thunder Compute.
+With credits, AWS and Google often become “free” for 6–12 months, after which it may make sense to switch to Thunder Compute.

 GPU Credits for Startups